EightBitGuru/FAST-40/README.md

 * Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler for better breakage recovery
 * Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a full hold until released
 * Add a CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
+* Refactor the bitmap line-refresh routine to use the same self-modifying code as the core renderer
 * Add a bitmap point-plotting routine and an accompanying PLOT command to BASIC
 * Add PEEK/POKE intercepts to allow screen/colour memory access akin to the stock 22x23 text mode